On the GIT Quotient Space of Quintic Surfaces: Stable Isolated Singularities

-By Corollary \ref{convL1}, $Bl_{p}X$ is not normal if and only if $\Xi_{F_X} \subset M^{\oplus}(\lambda_1)$.
-By our hypotheses, the singularities of $Bl_{p}X$ are solely induced by the ones at the tangent cone of the triple point.
-By hypothesis, those are at worst a double line of singularities.
-On another hand, the singularities of a double cover are induced solely by the branch cover.
-Therefore, $\Xi_{F_X} \subset M^{\oplus}(\lambda_1)$ if and only if $B(X)$ contains a double line.
-Next, suppose $Bl_pX$ is normal, we may assume the triple point is supported at $p_3$ and its tangent cone is given by $x_0^2l(x_0,x_1)$.
+Next, we show that if $Bl_pX$ has the mentioned singularities, then $X$ is non-stable.
+The case whenever $Bl_p X$ is non-normal follows from Corollary \ref{convL1}.
+Now we suppose that $Bl_pX$ has a singularity of type $Z_{13}$ and the tangent cone of $X$ at $p$ is the union of a plane and another one.
+We may assume the triple point is supported at $p_3$, and its tangent cone is given by $x_0^2l(x_0,x_1)$.
 So every point in $B(X)$ inducing a singular point in $Bl_{p}X$ is supported at $(x_0=0) \cap B(X)$.
-There is a point $q$ in $(x_0=0) \cap B(X)$ of multiplicity at least four because $Bl_{p}X$ has a non DuVal singularity.
-We can take it to be supported at $[0:0:1]$.
-It follows that in this coordinate system $(x_0=0) \cap B(X) =( x_1^3l(x_1,x_2))^2$ and that the hypothesis on the tangent cone of $B(X)$ at $q$ imply:
+There is a point $q$ in $(x_0=0) \cap B(X)$ of multiplicity at least four because $Bl_{p}X$ has a non-ADE singularity.
+We can take $q$ to be supported at $[0:0:1]$.
+The normal form of $Z_{13}$ implies that the tangent cone of $B(X)$ at $[0:0:1]$ can be taken to be $x_0^3g_1(x_0,x_1)$.
+Then the equation of $B(X)$ can be written as

-From these expressions and by comparing with the expression at the proof of Proposition \ref{prop:GIT}, we can verify that $\Xi_{F_X} \subset M^{\oplus}(\lambda_3)$.